wellbyt3/audit-process/README.md

 6. Treat yourself like a professional athlete during contests.
 Consistent bedtime, eat clean, workout, etc.
 7. Too much caffeine in the AM hurts producitvity.
 That second cup is not worth it.
 8. Creativity usually comes during idle time.
 Build idle time into each audit day.
-9. Don't try to do too much in your head.
+9. Don't do too much in your head.
 When things get complicated, rely on your tools (e.g. paper + pen, Foundry, spreadsheets, notes, etc.).

 ### 2. Get Organized 📁
 Spending 10 minutes to get organized at the start of an audit, saves many future hours.

 Setup steps:
-- [ ] Create "Notes" document
+- [ ] Create `Notes` document
-- [ ] Create "Core Flows" document
+- [ ] Create `Core Flows` document
-- [ ] Create "Audit Tracker" document
+- [ ] Create `Audit Tracker` document
-- [ ] Create "State Transitions" Google Sheet
+- [ ] Create `State Transitions` Google Sheet
 - [ ] Create a new blank project in Whimsical
-- [ ] Clone the repo and compile
+- [ ] Clone and build the repo

 ### 3. Scan Documentation & README 👀
 - [ ] Quickly scan the documentation and README.
 The goal is NOT total understanding.
 Just get a lay of the land.

 ### 4. Entry Points ⬆️
-- [ ] Open the codebase and the "Core Flows" document
+- [ ] Open the codebase and `Core Flows` document
-- [ ] Write each in-scope contract into the "Core Flows" doc
+- [ ] Write each in-scope contract into `Core Flows`
 - [ ] Run `forge inspect abi ContractName` and write down `external` and `public` state changing function.
 - [ ] Organize contracts and functions into an order that makes intuitive sense (e.g. `Factory.sol` before `Pool.sol`; `deposit()` before `withdraw`).
 Doesn't need to be perfect.
 Easy to reorder as you learn more.
-- [ ] Paste the contracts and functions into the "Audit Tracker" doc (for use later during manual review).
+- [ ] Paste the contracts and functions into the `Audit Tracker` doc (for use later during manual review).

 ### 5. State Transition Doc ↪️
 - [ ] Run `forge inspect storageLayout ContractName` for each contract.
-- [ ] Add each storage variable to the "State Transitions" Google Sheet.
+- [ ] Add each storage variable to the `State Transitions` Google Sheet.

 > Visualizing storage variable state in a spreadsheet helps me a lot.
-I thought I was the only one doing this, but then I learned [Phil usees spreadsheets](https://x.com/philbugcatcher/status/1909428628015788501) and Obront tracked the state of storage variables when he won the Story Protocol contest.
+I thought I was the only one doing this, but then I learned [Phil usees spreadsheets](https://x.com/philbugcatcher/status/1909428628015788501) and many others.

 ## Part 2: System Overview 💡